 Some governments have issued and several more have threatened to issue CLs that allow local companies to make, use, sell or import patented medicines without the consent of the patent holder.
 BIO strongly believes governments should grant CLs only in accordance with international rules and as a last resort in exceptional circumstances.
-Decisions should be made on public health emergency grounds through fair and transparent processes that involve participation by all stakeholders and consider all the facts and options, including less harmful but effective alternatives to CLs.
+Longstanding WTO rules require that decisions should be made on public health emergency grounds through fair and transparent processes that involve participation by all stakeholders and consider all the facts and options, including less harmful but effective alternatives to CLs.

-As BIO's membership expands globally, our members are particularly struck by the compulsory licensing threats from middle- to high-income countries such as Malaysia, Chile, and Colombia, the latter two countries also being OECD economies.
+As BIO's membership expands globally, our members are particularly struck by the compulsory licensing threats from middle- to high-income countries such as Indonesia, Russia, Hungary, Chile, and Colombia, some of which are OECD economies or hopefuls.